Analytical coarse grained potential parameterization by Reinforcement Learning for anisotropic cellulose: Conclusions

 \section{Conclusions}

 { \numberline{}Conclusions}

-In this paper, we introduce a novel cellulose coarse grained model with explicit complanate sidechain beads and hydrogen-bond-like interactions that is able to reproduce transverse frictional sliding and anisotropic mechanical properties of cellulose nanocrystals.
-Without usage of anisotropic particles or additional bonds, strength and toughness in three characteristic directions of orthotropic cross section are quantitatively reproduced.
-We are early birds to apply degenerate Reinforcement Learning as a nonlinear optimizer to do direct analytical potential parameterization, and its physical meanings are enhanced by integration of Boltzmann inversion.
-This model is a eclecticism of physical knowledge, traditional modeling and machine learning methods, and helpful to understand the importance of hydrogen bonds and anisotropy of cellulose nanocrystals.
-Our results confirm that, with an appropriate reward function based on target properties and statistics-guided reduction, Reinforcement Learning agent could determine proper coefficients under the guidance of reward function without consuming a large amount of computational resources.
-The target anisotropic properties we take into accountant include two parts: axial elastic modulus and polymer stiffness; transverse stretch strength and toughness, which are all closely matched with errors below \%15.
-Transferability and generalization of this coarse grained model are proved by several successful additional inspections including in-plane-shear, out-of-plane-shear, adhesion energy, bending, transverse arrangement and brick-and-mortar structure.
-Transverse anisotropy which is not well presented quantitatively in CG models before, is quite important for transverse arrangement.
-Two transverse arrangement patterns with better toughness and ductile than crystal are.
-And we find a positive correlation between overlapping length and toughness of brick-and-mortar structure.
-The data of transverse arrangement and brick-and-mortar structure may be helpful to advanced material design in the future.
-This model with may also help to address interactions of cellulose and polar molecules like water in coarse grained level.
-This work emphasizes that, machine learning methods could also be utilized to construct effective analytical potentials which is better in explainability, transferability and kinetics.
-Although our results prove the efficiency of Reinforcement Learning, many refinements are still remained to be explored especially in the field of molecule researches.
-For example, the necessity of inspiration of human knowledge and traditional methods like Boltzmann inversion is still in question.
-Finally, our parameterization approach is agnostic to the application case, which means our procedures are also applicable to other molecule systems.
-Transfer Learning and Imitation Learning could also be integrated with RL to solve similar problems in the future.
+In this study, we introduce a novel CG cellulose model with explicit branch beads and HBond-like interactions that can reproduce the anisotropy of CNCs.
+The strength and toughness in the three characteristic directions of the orthotropic transverse section were quantitatively reproduced without anisotropic particles or additional bonds.
+In this pioneering study, degenerate RL was applied as a nonlinear optimizer to perform direct analytical potential parameterization, and its physical meaning was enhanced by integrating the Boltzmann Inversion method.
+This model synthesizes physical knowledge, traditional modeling, and Machine Learning methods.
+It aids in understanding the importance of hydrogen bonds and the transverse anisotropy.
+By using an appropriate reward function based on the target properties and statistics-guided reduction, the RL agent can determine the appropriate coefficients without consuming considerable computational resources.
+This model may also contribute to the general CG modeling in its own manner.
+It is an approximate model that combines bottom-up and top-down approaches, considering both the equilibrium and non-equilibrium properties.
+Rather than targeting traditional mapped structural distributions, this CG model extends the bottom-up approach by implementing anisotropic interactions and hydrogen bonding and incorporating mechanical properties.
+Another apparent characteristic is the simple analytical function forms supported by the optimized mapping and topology, which quantitatively explore the dynamic properties.
+A model that is not too coarse may also contribute to multiscale simulations that require backmapping and reconstruction.
+More specifically, the target anisotropic properties considered were the BD properties (axial elastic modulus and polymer stiffness) and NB properties (transverse stretch strength and toughness), all of which were accurately matched with errors below 16\%.
+Several additional inspections were performed after the training, including in-plane shear, out-of-plane shear, adhesion energy, bending, transverse arrangement, and brick-and-mortar structures.
+The transferability and generalization of this CG model were proven through additional inspections.
+These results emphasize that transverse anisotropy is important for transverse arrangements, which has not been quantitatively captured in previous CG models.
+Two transverse arrangement patterns with improved toughness and ductility were introduced.
+We found a positive correlation between the overlapping length and toughness of the brick-and-mortar structures.
+Data on transverse arrangements and brick-and-mortar structures may aid advanced material design in the future.
+This model may also aid in addressing interactions between cellulose and other polar molecules on a mesoscopic scale.
+This study emphasizes that Machine Learning can also be applied to construct effective analytical potentials that are better in terms of explainability, transferability, and kinetics.
+Although our results and comparisons with TPE and CMAES demonstrate the efficiency of RL, many refinements remain to be explored, particularly for molecular systems.
+For example, the necessity of inspiration from human knowledge and traditional methods such as Boltzmann Inversion is still unclear.
+Finally, our basic parameterization approach is general for the applications, implying that our workflow may also be applicable to other molecular systems.
+Transfer Learning and Imitation Learning methods may also be integrated with RL to solve similar problems in the future.